ariahosseini/InterfacePhononsToolkit/README.md

 <div align="justify">

 *InterfacePhononsToolkit* is a collection of tools for setting up, performing, analyzing molecular dynamic simulations of heat flow at the interfaces and computing thermodynamic properties of the boundaries.
-This collection includes a set of libraries to generate phonon Gaussian wavepackets to compute phonon transmission matrices across solid-solid interfaces, a generic Monte Carlo ray tracing model to unveil anticorrelated heat current phenomenon in materials containing nanoscale pores (with a new rigorous mathematical implementation), a set of libraries to analyze lattice vibrational behavior in heterogeneous structures, including atomic partition ratio, local phonon density of state, etc., and a Monte Carlo model to compute phonon lifetime in microstructures.
-The codes have interface with LAMMPS molecular dynamics simulator.
+This collection includes a generic Monte Carlo ray tracing model to unveil anticorrelated heat current phenomenon in materials containing nanoscale pores (with a new rigorous mathematical implementation), A new analytical model to compute thermal conductivity of dielectrics containing nanoscale porosity, a set of libraries to generate phonon Gaussian wavepackets to compute phonon transmission matrices across solid-solid interfaces, a collection of tools to analyze lattice vibrational behavior in heterogeneous structures, and a Monte Carlo model to compute phonon lifetime in microstructures containing nanograins/ nanoscale pores.

 </div>